This article explains the most sustainable office furniture options and how to choose between them – you may be surprised by the results.

 Conclusion: The worst option.
 But if this is where your organisation ends up, choose a manufacturer whose furniture will last for a long time and can be easily remanufactured (you may need to seek professional advice on this, because all manufacturers will make this claim).

-This information has been summarised graphically, in Figure 2, to help you to choose the best solution for your organisation.
+This information has been summarised graphically, in Figure 2, to help you to choose the most sustainable office furniture solution for your organisation.

 Figure 2: Quality, Cost and Sustainability of Office Furniture Sources (for calculations see footnotes)